Srijith-rkr/KAUST-Whisper-Adapter/README.md

-# Train_Whisper
+# Fine-tune OpenAI Whisper using Residual Adapters in Pytorch

 ## Introduction
-Train Whisper for your languages!!!
+Train Whisper for your languages and own purpose!

 This repo contains the following functionality built on top of the Pytorch implementation of Whisper from OpenAI - https://github.com/openai/whisper